maxla777/Betterment-Case-Study/README.md

 ## Business Activities

-* In the past, financial advising had been extremely tedious and time consuming; maintining your invesment portfolio required you to monitor it frequently.
-Additionally, previous experience and research was the only way to develop financial strategies.
-Previosly, financial investing was only feasable for people who had the time and a significant amount of money.
-Betterment has no minimums to open accounts and their algorithms work behind the scenes non-stop, maximize every dolloar invested.
+* Betterment was created because financial advising had previously been extremely tedious and time consuming; maintining your invesment portfolio required you to monitor it frequently, or you could pay someone else to monitor it peridocially (financial advisors).
+Additionally, previous experience and research was the only way to develop financial strategies on your own.
+Financial investing was only worth while for people who had extra time and/or additional capital.
+Betterment saught out to solve these problems by providing people with intellegent investing advice, financial research and monitoring, all at a modest price.

+Betterment has no minimums to open accounts and their algorithms work behind the scenes non-stop to maximize every dolloar invested.
 Lastly all of this can be done and managed from the convienience of your iPhone or Android.

 *